Ayeshan-Oshitha/Tutorial--Mosh--React-TypeScript/1. Fundamentals/Notes-3.md

 With **React Hook Form**, we can easily apply basic HTML validations (like `required`, `minLength`, etc.).

 React Hook Form will **only submit the form if all validations pass**.
 If the form is invalid, submission will be blocked automatically.

+# Schema based Validations

+When we use regular (inline) validations(basic HTML Validations), the rules can become scattered throughout the code.
+With **schema-based validation**, we can bring **all form validation logic into one centralized place**.

+There are several third-party libraries that support schema-based validation, such as:

+- Joi
+- Yup
+- Zod

+A **key advantage** of **Zod** is that it allows us to **generate TypeScript types directly from the schema**, so we don’t need to define a separate interface.

+After defining the schema, we can integrate it with **React Hook Form** using the `@hookform/resolvers` package.
+This package provides resolvers for different validation libraries like Zod, Joi, and Yup.